-Configure custom hosted cashier properties
+Configure custom hosted deposit properties

 The following are examples of how to use custom fields: